 - 1. Make sure the routers use different LAN IP addresses on the same subnet.
 Disable DHCP function of Router 2. - 2.
-Visit http://tplinkmodem.net, and log in with the password you set for the router. - 3.
+Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 3.
 Go to Advanced > Network > Static Routing.